Skip to content

 Info

-This list may include false positives - eg. in a situation where you delete a given file in one commit, then bring it back in another commit, and then push multiple commits at once.
+This list may include false positives, for example in a situation where you delete a given file in one commit, bring it back in another commit, then push multiple commits at once.
 This is a safer default than trying to figure out the exact scope of each push.

-Let's imagine a situation where you only want to look at changes to Terraform definitions - in HCL or JSON - inside one the production/ or modules/ directory, and have track and propose use their default settings:
+Imagine a situation where you only want to look at changes to Terraform definitions (in HCL or JSON) inside one the production/ or modules/ directory, and have track and propose use their default settings:

 1